ministryofjustice/hmpps-prisoner-search/hmpps-prisoner-search-indexer/Running.md

 but HMPPS Auth, Prison Api, incentives services, restricted patients are best used directly on T3 dev environment.
 The docker-compose.yml file is provided as reference but the dependencies of dependencies are not shown and are subject to change.
-To run against T3 dependencies the environment variables as shown in the helm_deploy/values-dev.yaml file for paths can be used.
+To run against T3 dependencies the environment variables as shown in the helm_deploy/values-dev.yaml file for paths can be used, and are present commented out in application-dev.yml.
 Personal client credentials for the T3 services can be obtained from the HMPPS Auth team with the appropriate roles.

+To set up the index, run one of the search tests before running the indexer, e.g. from the uk.gov.justice.digital.hmpps.prisonersearch.search.resource package.

 ## Running prisoner search indexer in IntelliJ or on the command line
 To run the indexer from the command line: